Autonomous Technology: Redefining the Future of Innovation

 2. Increased Safety

 Smart machines are designed to work in hostile settings where humans can't be and thus take away the threat involved with such working environments.
-For example, roads are made safer for everyone by reducing the number of accidents caused by human errors using autonomous vehicles.
+For example, autonomous vehicles help make roads safer by reducing the number of accidents caused by human error.

 3. Higher Cost Savings